Places To Visit In Tirumala: Unforgettable Attainment Of Spirituality In Tirumala

 Photo: SLNC / Unsplash / Image For Representation Only

 Akasa Ganga is another one of the must-visit places for Tirumala trip.
 It is a sacred waterfall and the water is considered holy and used for daily rituals in the temple.
 Besides the religious and spiritual significance, the surroundings of the waterfall add to the charm further.
-A visit to the Akasa Ganga provides a refreshing break from the hustle and bustle of the main temple area, all while offering you to feel spiritually empowered.
+A visit to the Akasa Ganga provides a refreshing break from making it one of the most peaceful things to do in Tirumala.
 Also, legends believe that the waterfall had been formed by Lord Vishnu’s divine discus.

 Location: Tirupati, Andhra Pradesh 517504